aecon/AggreQuant/README.md

 <!---
 ## TODOs
 * [ ] Image approval.
-* [ ] DL aggregated segmentation.
-* [ ] Expose image processing parameters to the user.
-* [ ] Test nnU-Net for cell and nuclei segmentation.
-Run on validation cases.
 * [ ] Parallelize computations over image sets (see _prototype/multiprocess examples).
 * [ ] Train a classifier to detect images that the software cannot process and alert the user about how many unprocessable images exist.
 * [ ] Add more unit tests.